 2. Age limits

-Note: If you trigger a bring-forward arrangement in a financial year and subsequently reach age 65 during the three-year bring-forward period, you will need to meet the requirements of the work test if you want to make additional contributions.
+If you trigger a bring-forward arrangement in a financial year and subsequently reach age 65 during the three-year bring-forward period, you will need to meet the requirements of the work test or work test exemption if you want to make additional contributions.
 (See box below for rules during 2020.)

-For example, if you contribute $200,000 in Year 1 at age 64 and then turn 65 in Year 2 and would like to contribute another $50,000 in that year and another $50,000 in Year 3 at age 65, you will need to meet the requirements of the work test or work test exemption in the third year when making your final bring-forward contribution.
+For example, if you contribute $200,000 in Year 1 at age 63 and then turn 64 in Year 2 and would like to contribute another $50,000 in that year and another $50,000 in Year 3 at age 65, you will need to meet the requirements of the work test or work test exemption in the third year when making your final bring-forward contribution.
 For more information, see SuperGuide article Work test: Making super contributions over 67.

-If you are aged 75 and over on 1 July of the financial year, generally you are not permitted to make a non-concessional contribution and so you cannot use the bring-forward rules.
+If you are aged 75 and over on 1 July of the financial year, generally you are not permitted to make a non-concessional contribution, so you cannot use the bring-forward rules.

 4. Triggering bring-forward arrangement